 Another reason why people may start compulsively counting things is that they feel uncertain about something in their life.
 Counting can help to bring a sense of certainty and stability in an uncertain situation.
 It can also be a way to avoid making mistakes by ensuring that everything is done in a certain order or manner.

 These are some of the reasons why people with OCD might start compulsively counting things.
-If you or someone you know is struggling with OCD, it is important to seek professional help.
-OCD can be a very debilitating condition, but with treatment, it is possible to live a healthy and fulfilling life.
+If you or someone you know is struggling with OCD, it is definitely time to seek professional help.

-What Are Some Of The Things That People With OCD Count?
+What Are The Things That People With OCD Count?

-People with OCD can count just about anything.
-Some common things that people with OCD count include;
+People with OCD can count on just about anything.
+However, below are some common things that they usually count;

 The counting of such things is in response to a worry or fear.
 For example, a person with OCD might count their steps because they fear that if they don’t, something bad will happen.
 And, mainly the obsessive thought is, “if I don’t do this thing that I’m obsessing about, something bad will happen.”

 Unfortunately, it’s a coping mechanism that usually backfires.
-That’s because the more someone with OCD counts (or engages in any other type of compulsions), the more their anxiety increases, which leads to more obsessions and compulsions.
+That’s because the more someone with OCD counts (or engages in any other type of compulsion), the more their anxiety increases.
+Hence, leads to more obsessions and compulsions.
 So, it becomes a never-ending cycle of anxiety and fear.

 Medication